 1 2 3

 Zoning Primary use Consent use

-BUSINESS ZONES ·
+General Residential Zone V (G - Consent use

+The objective of this zone is to provide a temporary residence for transient guests, where lodging and meals are provided, and may include a restaurant and conference facilities.
+Primary use • Hotel BUSINESS ZONES Consent uses Gambling place Renewable energy structure Rooftop base telecommunication station Shop

 Business Zone I (BZI)

 The objective of this zone is to provide for intensive business and mixed-use development with relatively few restrictions in order to promote urban vitality and economic growth.
-Primary use Business premises Consent uses Adult entertainment Adult services Adult shop Freestanding base telecommunication station Gambling place Helicopter landing pad Motor repair garage Open air motor vehicle display Place of entertainment Place of instruction Place of worship Renewable energy structure Transport use Warehouse
+This can, however, also include low intensity commercial and mixed-use development.
+Primary use • Business premises Consent uses Adult entertainment Adult services Adult shop Freestanding base telecommunication station Gambling place Helicopter landing pad Motor repair garage Open air motor vehicle display Place of entertainment Place of instruction Place of worship Renewable energy structure Self-storage facility Transport use Warehouse

-Business Zone II (BZII) The objective of this zone is to provide for the retail sale of goods and services to the public.
-Primary use Shop Consent uses Adult shop Conference facility Dwelling house Freestanding base telecommunication station Liquor store Offices Open air motor vehicle display Place of assembly Place of instruction Place of leisure Place of worship Renewable energy structure Restaurant Rooftop base telecommunication station Service station Supermarket
+Business Zone II (BZII)

+The objective of this zone is to provide for the retail sale of goods and services to the public.
+Allowance is also made for low intensity commercial and mixed-use development. • Shop Consent uses Adult shop Conference facility Dwelling house Freestanding base telecommunication station Liquor store Offices Open air motor vehicle display Place of assembly Place of instruction Place of leisure Place of worship Renewable energy structure Restaurant Rooftop base telecommunication station Service station Supermarket

 1 2 3

 Zoning Primary use Consent use

-Business Zone III (BZIII)
+Business Zone III (BZIII) •

 The objective of this zone is to provide for low intensity commercial and mixed-use development that serves local neighbourhood needs for convenience goods and personal services.
 The development should be limited in scale and nature and capable of integration into the adjacent residential neighbourhood, without adversely affecting the amenity of the residential neighbourhood.
 While mixed use development is encouraged, care must be taken not to compromise business operations.
-Primary useNeighbourhood shop Consent uses Dwelling house Liquor store Restaurant Service trade
+Primary use • Neighbourhood shop Consent uses

-Business Zone IV (BZIV)
+Business Zone IV (BZIV) ·

 The objective of this zone is to provide an intermediate zone that may, if required, act as a buffer or interface between high- and medium-intensity business zones, and residential zones.
 Retail activities are limited to those which are ancillary to the dominant permitted uses, namely offices.
 In order to protect the amenity of adjacent residential areas, appropriate levels of landscaping and environmental management are required.
 Primary use • Offices Consent uses Dwelling house Flats Institution Place of assembly Place of instruction Place of leisure Renewable energy structure Restaurant Rooftop base telecommunication station Shop